OpenDICOMweb/io/README.md

 ### Information Entities

-There are four primary information entities in a DICOM Study:
+There are four [EntityType]s in a DICOM Study:
     1. Patient
     2. Study
     3. Series
     4. Instance

-Each of these entities can be separated a Descriptor and one or more Bulkdata objects.
+Each of these has three subtypes:

+    - complete
+    - metadata
+    - bulkdata

+Any Entity can be stored as either a complete entity or as a  Metadata file and a Bulkdata file.

 ### Media Types and File Extentions